yesokcool/LaissezAutomations/FFXIV ACT Chat Log Extractor/README.md

 The contents will be stored in a new file called `ExtractedLog.txt` in the same directory as the `extractor.rb` file.

+To be safe, please keep a back up of your log files.
+You can also make a copy of your log file and use this script on the copy.

 Usage: `ruby extractor.rb [filepath] [0 or 1] [0 or 1]`

 The first argument is the full path to the `.log` file.